fastronome/azure-devops-copilot-code-review/README.md

 ## Limitations

-- **Windows Only**: Currently requires Windows-based agents
-- **GitHub Copilot CLI**: Requires the GitHub Copilot CLI to be installable via `winget`.
-If using MS-hosted agents, this should be enabled by default.
-If using a self-hosted agent, run `winget -v` to ensure the tool is accessible.
+- **GitHub Copilot CLI**: On Windows, requires `winget` to be available.
+On Linux, requires `curl` and `bash` (standard on most systems).
+If using MS-hosted agents, these should be available by default.
 - **General Comments Only**: Posts general PR comments (file-level inline comments not yet supported)
 - **Context Window**: Very large PRs may exceed Copilot's context limits